x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/role-groups.md

    - **Write scope**: The existing write scope is selected, but you can select **Default** or a custom recipient write scope from the drop-down list.

-4. In **Edit permissons** section, modify the roles and click **Next**.
+4. In **Edit permissions** section, modify the roles and click **Next**.
 Roles define the scope of the tasks that the members assigned to this role group have permission to manage.

 5. In **Assign admins** section, modify the role group membership and click **Next**.
 They'll have permissions to manage the roles that you assigned.